GARRMOOR/284h-git-lab/README.md

     **Forking** creates a personal copy of a repository under your GitHub account.
 This allows you to experiment and make changes without affecting the original project.

     **RO Tasks**:
-    - Open a web browser and navigate to https://github.com/EmmettMyers/Git-Lab.
+    - Open a web browser and navigate to the 284h-git-lab
     - Click Fork in the upper-right corner to create a copy of the repository under your GitHub account.
     - Once the fork is created, click the Code button.
     - Under the Clone section, click Open with GitHub Desktop.